nimayneb/yedi/Readme.md

     $myClassB = $di->get(MyClassB::class);

-#### Use of Singleton class
+#### Use of Singleton classes

 Sometimes you want to ensure that certain classes cannot be instantiated multiple times.
 This is what the Singleton design pattern stands for.
-It is also called an anti-pattern, because of many disadvantages.
+It is also called an anti-pattern, because of several disadvantages.

 You can use a singleton instance without this pattern: